jrcleeman/Polygon-Battleship/README.md

 ## Special Weapon
 If surrounded by enemies fire your special weapon using a right click! <br/>
+The special weapon has a fixed cooldown time <br/>
 ![bandicam2024-07-1612-00-54-277-ezgif com-crop](https://github.com/user-attachments/assets/31963798-6079-41f7-bb87-6fad151c2c5f)

 ## ImGui
-The ImGui drop down in game can be used to manipulate various game parameters
+The ImGui drop down in game can be used to manipulate various game parameters <br/>

 ## Details
-This project is created using SFML and a Entity Component System architecture taught by Dave Curchill
+This project is created using SFML and a Entity Component System architecture taught by Dave Curchill <br/>